nbren12/personal-website/content/post/loading_netCDFS/index.md

 ## Benchmarks

-Geoscientists often start a machine learning project with a folder of NetCDFS, so I will benchmark a similar task: load a folder of NetCDFs into `tf.data.Dataset` object and iterate through all the samples to mimic one epoch of a machine learning training loop.
+Geoscientists often start a machine learning project with a folder of NetCDFs, so I will benchmark a similar task: load a folder of NetCDFs into `tf.data.Dataset` object and iterate through all the samples to mimic one epoch of a machine learning training loop.
 For simplicity, each NetCDF file contains a single variable "a".

 For a dataset of a given size, a key question is how many files should we divide it into to achieve good performance.
 If the file size is too large (e.g. multiple GB) then it can be unwieldy to inspect and experiment with especially if it is stored in cloud storage.
 OTOH, opening up many 1000s of tiny files is sure to bog down any ML training.